Experimental Observation of Short-Range Magnetic Correlations in Amorphous Nb$_2$O$_5$ and Ta$_2$O$_5$ Thin Films: Abstract

 \section{Abstract}

-We used muon spin rotation/relaxation/resonance ($\mu$SR) to investigate the magnetic properties of niobium pentoxide (Nb$_2$O$_5$) and tantalum pentoxide (Ta$_2$O$_5$) thin films.
-In their amorphous phase (sputter-deposited), both oxides exhibit magnetic behavior down to 2.8 K. However, the magnetic response is strongly structure-dependent: thermally-oxidized, poly-crystalline Ta$_2$O$_5$ shows suppressed magnetism, while amorphous Ta$_2$O$_5$ demonstrates local static magnetism.
-In contrast, amorphous Nb$_2$O$_5$ is significantly more magnetically disordered.
-These results suggest that magnetic inhomogeneity in the native oxides of Ta and Nb may be a key factor in the performance of superconducting devices, particularly limiting T$_1$ for qubits and resonators.
+We use muon spin rotation/relaxation/resonance ($\mu$SR) to investigate the magnetic properties of niobium pentoxide (Nb$_2$O$_5$) and tantalum pentoxide (Ta$_2$O$_5$) thin films.
+In both oxides, we observe a magnetic response at the lowest available temperature of 2.8 K. This response appears to be structurally dependent: thermally oxidized Ta$_2$O$_5$ with low crystallinity demonstrates suppressed magnetism, while fully amorphous Ta$_2$O$_5$ demonstrates local static magnetism.
+In contrast, amorphous Nb$_2$O$_5$ is dominated by magnetic fluctuations and is strongly magnetically disordered compared to Ta$_2$O$_5$.
+Our results suggest that these fundamental differences in the magnetism of Ta and Nb oxides could explain the performance limitations in superconducting qubits and resonators.